pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 ### Logging in using the IP address

-To view the pega deployment components, enter:
+To view the Pega deployment components, enter:

 `$ kubectl get services --namespace mypega`